-Please see Section 8 of this chapter for more information on Part D vaccines cost-sharing for Part D vaccines.
+Please see Section 7 of this chapter for more information on cost sharing for Part D vaccines.

 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply to prescribe, and your pharmacist to dispense, less than a full month's supply of your drugs, if this will help you better plan refill dates for different prescriptions.